Mechanical Engineering Technology

-In the 2018-2019 academic year, 245 schools offered some type of mechanical engineering/mechanical technology/technician program.
+In 2019-2020, 237 schools offered a ME tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Research)||0||0|

 |Doctor’s Degree (Other)||0||0|

 Is a Degree in Mechanical Engineering Technology Worth It?

 The median salary for a ME tech grad is $58,240 per year.
 This is based on the weighted average of the most common careers associated with the major.

 This is 46% more than the average salary for an individual holding a high school degree.
 This adds up to a gain of about $366,800 after 20 years!

 Explore Major by State